lazy-importer/BinaryLens/README.md

 # BinaryLens
-BinaryLens is an IDA plugin that speeds up binary analysis by renaming all functions and summarizing the binary’s behavior.
-It also analyzes individual functions by renaming their local variables and providing a behavior summary.
+BinaryLens is an IDA plugin that speeds up binary analysis by using language models to rename all functions in a binary, explain binaries, analyze individual functions, rename variables, and more.
 It’s blazing fast and accurate compared to other tools out there.
-Here is a simple example of the results:
+Here’s a simple example of the results:

 ![](imgs/showcase.gif?raw=true)